virtualsecureplatform/TFHEpp/docs/bfv-simd.md

   by ~2^641 (degree 61) to ~2^761 (degree 93), so the CoeffToSlot output
   feeding it (dominated by automorphism key-switch noise amplified ~2^52 by the dense p^2 map) must stay far below the p^2 correctness threshold.
-- The secret key must be sparse ternary with Hamming weight 96 (`bfv_key_hamming_weight`): the mod-switch digit error has stddev `sqrt((1+h)/12)` ≈ 2.84, making B = 23 an 8.1σ bound.
-Degree 4B+1 = 93
-  keeps the removal-polynomial BSGS at (k=3, m=5); larger B crosses a depth cliff worth ~120 variance bits.
+- The secret key is sampled uniformly from the weight-96 ternary slice (`bfv_key_hamming_weight`): `keyGen<lvl5bootparam>` chooses the support uniformly without replacement and then chooses all nonzero signs independently and uniformly.  `MakeBootstrapKey` rejects a key outside this support.
+The mod-switch digit error has stddev `sqrt((1+h)/12)` ≈ 2.84, making B = 23 an 8.1σ bound.
+Degree 4B+1 = 93 keeps the removal-polynomial BSGS at (k=3, m=5); larger B crosses a depth cliff worth ~120 variance bits.